angelina124/quicknews/README.md

 ## Functionality
 ![](quicknews.gif)

 Users can filter news based on start and end dates and can specify keywords.
+If start or end dates are invalid, no new data will be fetched.
 Users may also specifiy the results page number in order to see new results.
 Users may also select news sources to filter by.
 The news source suggestions provided on the left are selected by default but users may select or deselect sources.
 When no sources are selected, 'FILTERED NEWS' displays articles related to the category, regardless of source.
 The 'FILTERED NEWS' column is scrollable and is populated with news results from a specified page.
 The 'TRENDING NEWS' column displays the top news headlines for a certain category.